 Are students allowed (but not required) to continue to work in faculty labs?

-No, students may not be working in campus labs.
-Research, including student research, can continue via telework.
+Yes, students may work in campus labs.
+Research, including student research, can also continue via telework, provided this is approved by the project supervisor.

-Communications with awarding agencies/sponsors should be coordinated with the IUP Research Institute and the associate dean for Research.
+Communications with awarding agencies/sponsors should be coordinated with the IUP Research Institute and the School of Graduate Studies and Research.

 How do I handle any financial impact CVOID-19 may have on my sponsored research award?
 Do I need to document the financial impact?